 Please note that all the information given in this Student Course Handbook is correct at the time of going to press.
 The School reserves the right to amend the course structures or information and amend, substitute or withdraw modules detailed in this publication.

-Comments or suggestions on the contents of this handbook are welcome, and will be used in the edition for 2019-2020.
-Please direct revised all comments to Kamarul Bariah binti Usoff @ (Bariah.Usoff@nottingham.edu.my).
+Comments or suggestions on the contents of edition for 2019-2020.
+Please direct all comments to FOSAdmin@nottingham.edu.my